mlitola/robotWorkshop/README.md

 pip install robotframework-selenium2library
 ```

-### Install Webdriver
+### Install Webdriver (Chrome, Firefox)
-Used examples Chrome and Firefox (make sure you have also the browser corresponding installed ;) )
+Used examples Chrome and Firefox (make sure you have also the corresponding browser installed)

 1. MacOS "Darwin" using homebrew
 ```